Monokkel/Unreal-style-guide/README.md

 <a name="terms-cases"></a>
 ##### Cases

+PascalCase is preferred for most things.
 There are a few different ways you can `CaseWordsWhenNaming`.
 Here are some common casing types:

 > ###### PascalCase
 >